Click Here for Photo's

 Refunds are 75% of entry fee.
 NO REFUNDS AFTER 2/28/2022.
 NO DEFERS TO NEXT YEAR.

 To encourage entrants of all abilities and ages to participate.
-This "closed" loop experience, with generous time limits, has been designed so that all who participate have the best opportunity for success.
+This "closed" loop experience, with no cutoff's and generous time limits gives all who participate the best opportunity for success.
 If one of these characteristics fit's you then you are a perfect candidate for entry: Have fun attitude.

 A hesitant first time ultra runner.